yourjelly/odoo/doc/howtos/rdtraining/12_sprinkles.rst

       :align: center
       :alt: Stat button

-If you already used some functional modules in Odoo, you probably already encountered a 'stat button'.
+If you've already used some functional modules in Odoo, you've probably already encountered a 'stat button'.
 These buttons are displayed on the top right of a form view and give a quick access to linked documents.
 In our real estate module, we would like to have a quick link to the offers related to a given property type, as depicted in the **Goal** of the section.